awslabs/aws-cloudformation-controller-for-flux/docs/install.md

 templates from your S3 bucket and to provision the resources defined in your CloudFormation templates.

-For example, if your CloudFormation templates define `AWS::DynamoDB::Table` resources, the CloudFormation controller will need the following permissions.
+For example, if your CloudFormation templates define `AWS::DynamoDB::Table` resources, the CloudFormation controller may need the following permissions.

 ```json
 {